wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 # Dealing with data
 Discover some guiding principles that will give your intelligent tool the best chance of working effectively, using the right data and handling it correctly.
-Many intelligent tools require data about your organisation in order to function.
+Many intelligent tools require data about your organization in order to function.
 This data is processed by the tool to either determine an action, or provide information to the user.
 It may also be used to further train the tool, allowing it to adapt to new situations.

 Having the right data, and ensuring it's handled correctly, is a very important consideration forintelligent tools generally, because the quality and quantity of this data will determine the how effectively your tool functions.